 - You can customize its performance using a thermostat and by selecting from an extensive heating range

 - Highly portable because of the wheels and a sturdy handle

-- Massive heating capacity of 123,000 BTU is enough for spaces as large as 3,000 square feet
+- A massive heating capacity of 123,000 BTU is enough for spaces as large as 3,000 square feet

 - Designed for outdoor use only

-A kerosene heater is an important type of space heaters to include in your winter heating plan.
-The most efficient kerosene heater will not only reduce your heating bills but also helpful during power outages.
+A kerosene heater is an important type of space heater to include in your winter heating plan.
+The most efficient kerosene heater will not only reduce your heating bills but also be helpful during power outages.